-- A. Sensitive areas, as defined below, and Stormwater Hotspots which require special consideration with regard to stormwater management. - Sensitive areas are defined as those areas that, if developed, have the potential to endanger a water supply.
+- A. "Sensitive Areas", and "Stormwater Hotspots", as defined in Sections 306.A.1 and 306.A.2 respectively are areas which require special consideration with regard to stormwater management. - Sensitive Areas are defined as those areas that, if developed, have the potential to endanger a water supply.
 These areas consist of the delineated 1-year zone of contribution and direct upslope areas tributary to the water supply wells.
 Municipalities may update the sensitive area boundaries based on new research or studies as required. - 2.
 Stormwater Hotspots are land development projects that have a high potential to endanger local water quality, and could potentially threaten ground water reservoirs.
-The Municipal Engineer will determine what constitutes these classifications on a case-by-case basis.
 The PADEP wellhead protection contaminant source list shall be used as a guide in these determinations.
 Industrial manufacturing site and hazardous material storage areas must provide NPDES SIC codes.
-Industrial sites referenced in 40 CFR 125 are also examples of hotspots.
+Industrial sites referenced in 40 CFR 125 are also examples of "Stormwater Hotspots".